Old-fashioned Strawberry Rhubarb Pie

 1 teaspoon salt

-In a measuring cup, pour:
+In a measuring cup, add, but do not stir together:

 2/3 cup vegetable oil